 E-bike sales in the UK are booming, especially for commuters.
 E-bike charging points, as well as the correct bike racks to accommodate the extra weight and size of a standard e-bike, will need to be provided in the near future.

-And if you’ve ever turned up to work sweating after an hour’s cycle commute, you’ll know a shower is necessary to get on with your day.
-Showers are most widely used by cycle commuters, and so ensuring there are enough to go around, plus adequate locker storage, is crucial.
+If you’ve ever turned up to work sweating after an hour’s cycle commute, you’ll know a shower is necessary to get on with your day.
+Showers are most widely used by cycle commuters.
+Ensuring there are enough to go around, plus adequate locker storage, is crucial.

 Finally, bike repair stations provide commuters tools and a pump to fix any pressing maintenance issues.
 These stations keep cyclists on the move, and give peace of mind should you get a flat tyre on the way to work.

 Cycling provision is a simple solution to keep people riding to work and improve staff wellbeing.
 If modern offices invest in the right solution and improve their facilities, the number of cycle commuters is sure to only increase further.